Haemonetics (NYSE:HAE) Issues FY 2023 Earnings Guidance

 Haemonetics (NYSE:HAE – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.50-$2.90 for the period, compared to the consensus EPS estimate of $2.75.
 The company issued revenue guidance of $1.04 billion-$1.08 billion, compared to the consensus revenue estimate of $1.03 billion.

-Haemonetics (NYSE:HAE – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
-The medical instruments supplier reported $0.65 EPS for the quarter, beating analysts’ consensus estimates of $0.60 by $0.05.
-The business had revenue of $265.00 million during the quarter, compared to the consensus estimate of $257.11 million.
-Haemonetics had a return on equity of 18.57% and a net margin of 4.37%.
-The firm’s revenue was up 17.8% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.46 earnings per share.
-As a group, analysts forecast that Haemonetics will post 2.72 EPS for the current year.
+Haemonetics (NYSE:HAE – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
+The medical instruments supplier reported $0.65 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.60 by $0.05.
+The business had revenue of $265.00 million for the quarter, compared to the consensus estimate of $257.11 million.
+Haemonetics had a net margin of 4.37% and a return on equity of 18.57%.
+The company’s revenue was up 17.8% compared to the same quarter last year.
+During the same period last year, the firm posted $0.46 earnings per share.
+Equities research analysts anticipate that Haemonetics will post 2.72 earnings per share for the current year.

-In other Haemonetics news, EVP Josep Llorens sold 1,418 shares of the company’s stock in a transaction that occurred on Thursday, May 19th.
-The stock was sold at an average price of $59.10, for a total value of $83,803.80.
-Following the sale, the executive vice president now owns 17,335 shares in the company, valued at $1,024,498.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Christopher Simon sold 832 shares of the company’s stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $56.10, for a total value of $46,675.20.
-Following the completion of the sale, the chief executive officer now owns 191,327 shares in the company, valued at approximately $10,733,444.70.
+In other Haemonetics news, EVP Josep Llorens sold 1,418 shares of Haemonetics stock in a transaction dated Thursday, May 19th.
+The shares were sold at an average price of $59.10, for a total transaction of $83,803.80.
+Following the completion of the sale, the executive vice president now directly owns 17,335 shares in the company, valued at $1,024,498.50.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CEO Christopher Simon sold 2,496 shares of Haemonetics stock in a transaction dated Thursday, May 19th.
+The shares were sold at an average price of $59.10, for a total transaction of $147,513.60.
+Following the sale, the chief executive officer now owns 214,872 shares of the company’s stock, valued at $12,698,935.20.
 The disclosure for this sale can be found here.
-Insiders have sold 6,745 shares of company stock valued at $396,692 over the last three months.
-Insiders own 1.44% of the company’s stock.
+Over the last 90 days, insiders have sold 6,745 shares of company stock valued at $396,692.
+1.44% of the stock is owned by company insiders.

-A number of large investors have recently added to or reduced their stakes in the business.
-Wellington Management Group LLP raised its stake in Haemonetics by 21.5% in the first quarter.
-Wellington Management Group LLP now owns 6,165,363 shares of the medical instruments supplier’s stock valued at $389,776,000 after buying an additional 1,091,484 shares during the period.
-Capital Research Global Investors increased its stake in shares of Haemonetics by 166.1% during the first quarter.
-Capital Research Global Investors now owns 5,452,006 shares of the medical instruments supplier’s stock worth $344,676,000 after purchasing an additional 3,402,873 shares during the period.
-Vanguard Group Inc. increased its stake in shares of Haemonetics by 0.6% during the first quarter.
-Vanguard Group Inc. now owns 4,909,896 shares of the medical instruments supplier’s stock worth $310,404,000 after purchasing an additional 28,960 shares during the period.
-Morgan Stanley increased its stake in shares of Haemonetics by 18.8% during the second quarter.
-Morgan Stanley now owns 688,353 shares of the medical instruments supplier’s stock worth $45,872,000 after purchasing an additional 108,691 shares during the period.
-Finally, Dimensional Fund Advisors LP increased its stake in shares of Haemonetics by 12.5% during the first quarter.
-Dimensional Fund Advisors LP now owns 623,097 shares of the medical instruments supplier’s stock worth $39,389,000 after purchasing an additional 69,141 shares during the period.
-Hedge funds and other institutional investors own 98.51% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the business.
+Toroso Investments LLC acquired a new stake in shares of Haemonetics during the first quarter valued at about $451,000.
+Capital Research Global Investors boosted its stake in shares of Haemonetics by 166.1% in the first quarter.
+Capital Research Global Investors now owns 5,452,006 shares of the medical instruments supplier’s stock valued at $344,676,000 after purchasing an additional 3,402,873 shares during the period.
+Keeley Teton Advisors LLC purchased a new position in shares of Haemonetics in the first quarter valued at approximately $278,000.
+Guggenheim Capital LLC boosted its stake in shares of Haemonetics by 4.3% in the first quarter.
+Guggenheim Capital LLC now owns 12,867 shares of the medical instruments supplier’s stock valued at $814,000 after purchasing an additional 525 shares during the period.
+Finally, Goldman Sachs Group Inc. boosted its stake in shares of Haemonetics by 8.7% in the first quarter.
+Goldman Sachs Group Inc. now owns 126,630 shares of the medical instruments supplier’s stock valued at $8,005,000 after purchasing an additional 10,111 shares during the period.
+Institutional investors and hedge funds own 98.51% of the company’s stock.

 Haemonetics Corporation, a healthcare company, provides medical products and solutions.
 It operates through three segments: Plasma, Blood Center, and Hospital.
 The company offers automated plasma collection devices, related disposables, and software, including NexSys PCS and PCS2 plasmapheresis equipment and related disposables and intravenous solutions, as well as integrated information technology platforms for plasma customers to manage their donors, operations, and supply chain; and NexLynk DMS donor management system.